artipie/artipie/.wiki/Configuration-Policy.md

 Individual user permissions and role permissions are simply joined for the user.

+### Anonymous user
+In the case, when a request doesn't contain a user's credentials, all operations are performed on behalf of the user with the name `anonymous`.
+You can define permissions and roles that available to `anonymous` the same way as it's done for regular users.

 ### Permissions

 Permissions in Artipie are based on `java.security.Permission` and `java.security.PermissionCollection`